alongenosar/ios-sdk/README.md

 ## Step 3: Add required keys to your info.plist file

-Snappers requires the following keys in the info.plist file
+Snappers requires the following keys to be addded to the info.plist file

 - Privacy - Camera Usage Description : Add description
 - Privacy - Location When In Use Usage Description : Add description